jmejiagu/SoftandFrame_MiniAOD/README.md

 cmsRun Psikaon_MC_Rootupler
 ```

-This example is for Bu hadron, both data and MC config files.
-In test directory you can find other examples to run JpsiTrkTrk example too.
+This example is for JpsiTrack reconstruction.
+In particular, the config file refers to Bu hadron, both data and MC config files.
+In test directory you can find examples to run JpsiTrkTrk, JPsiV0, and others.